10 Cozy Winter Dinner Party Ideas

 You can top the table with snowy trees to create a winter wonderland look or pine cones and holly from a craft store.
 Pier 1 Imports is a treasure trove of tabletop decor, especially if your theme is winter dinner party ideas.
 Don’t forget candles!
 You can use real or battery-operated votives to set the mood.
 Go for pine or cinnamon scents, or use unscented.
 Whatever you choose, just make sure the scent isn’t so overpowering that your guests lose their appetites.
 For visual examples of elegant winter table settings, check out this design blog.

 Forget about cutting up cakes or pies.
 Set up a self-serve dessert bar featuring mini pies, sugar cookies, whoopie pies, cake pops, snowy brownies (brownies dusted with powdered sugar), mini bundt cakes, red velvet everything, cupcakes, peppermint bark, peanut brittle, and toffee.
 Buy a stack of festive paper plates and use cake stands, colorful platters, and trays to display everything.

 A chocolate fondue fountain with fruit and angel-food cake bites or a s’mores bar could be another perfect winter dessert station option as well.
-You can find inexpensive fondue or indoor s’mores maker online or at Bed, Bath, and Beyond.
-For fancy s’mores, buy an assortment of different graham cracker flavors (including cinnamon and chocolate covered crackers), colorful marshmallows, and different kinds of chocolate bars.
+You can find inexpensive fondue or indoor s’mores makers online or at Bed, Bath, and Beyond.
+For fancy s’mores, buy an assortment of different graham cracker flavors (including cinnamon and chocolate-covered crackers), colorful marshmallows, and different kinds of chocolate bars.